 Another common means of improving current processes is through the use of analytics and big data.
 Organizations can make more focused and precise improvements based on deep analysis of company travel and spend activity.
 However, without an electronic system in place to help manage travel and spend data, it can be difficult to properly leverage analytics to improve expense management processes.

 The use of technology is crucial to almost every strategy in Figure 12.
 Without automation solutions, it can be difficult for any organization to achieve goals and improve expense management in a holistic, lasting way.
 Level Research believes that the most effective and successful long-term solution is to implement a comprehensive automated TEM solution.
 Cutting-edge technology incorporated in today’s solution offerings addresses all major T&E pain points, and helps organizations accomplish their goals around improving communication, employee compliance, data-based analysis, and visibility into data.

 Although almost any expense management solution can help organizations accomplish their improvement goals, choosing the right TEM solution can be a daunting task due to the variety of products available.
 Many of the options on the market today include robust, leading tools and services, but the breadth of a solution’s capabilities alone does not determine whether it is the best fit for an organization.
 Some TEM solutions are better suited for certain industries and market segments than others, and the reasons why companies adopt TEM solutions in the first place vary greatly across market segments, see Figure 15.

-from the other ones
+“What separated your eventual TEM solution from the other ones you considered?”

 Overall, functionality and ease of use are the dominant factors in choosing an automation solution, followed by pricing.
 However, large companies are significantly less worried about solution functionality than their middle market and SME counterparts.